isayevlab/Auto3D_pkg/README.md

 1. Python >= 3.7
 2. [RDKit](https://www.rdkit.org/docs/Install.html) (For the isomer engine)
 3. [OpenBabel](https://open-babel.readthedocs.io/en/latest/index.html) >= 3.1.1 (For molecular file processing)
-4. [PyTorch](https://pytorch.org/get-started/locally/) (For the optimizing engine)
+4. [PyTorch](https://pytorch.org/get-started/locally/) (For the optimization engine)

 If you have an environment with the above dependencies, Auto3D can be installed by
 ```{bash}
 pip install Auto3D
 ```
 Otherwise, you can create an environment and install Auto3D.
-In a terminal, excute the following code will create a environment named `auto3D` with the minimum dependencies installed, and install Auto3D.
+In a terminal, the following code will create a environment named `auto3D` with Auto3D and its minimum dependencies installed.
 ```{bash}
 git clone https://github.com/isayevlab/Auto3D_pkg.git
 cd Auto3D_pkg